thingsboard/thingsboard.github.io/docs/iot-gateway/mqtt.md

 ##### Server side RPC commands

-Thingsboard allows sending [RPC commands](/docs/user-guide/rpc/) to the device that is connected to Thingsboard directly or via Gateway.
+ThingsBoard allows sending [RPC commands](/docs/user-guide/rpc/) to the device that is connected to ThingsBoard directly or via Gateway.

 The "**serverSideRpc**" allows configuring the format of request and response MQTT messages.
 For example: